-For management-level positions, we continually work to transform awareness with initiatives that include incorporating "promotion of female empowerment" as a theme in management training and making the creation of an organization in which diverse human resources can play active roles an assessment item of the Role Challenge System (internal assessments).
+As specific efforts, Tokio Marine & Nichido has incorporated "promotion of female empowerment" as a theme in management-level training and included the creation of an organization in which diverse human resources can play active roles as an assessment item of the Role Challenge System (internal assessment system).
 In 2015, we became a member of the IkuBoss Alliance, and through IkuBoss seminars, we continue to raise awareness.

-To continuously develop female executives, Tokio Marine & Nichido, with its fundamental three-pronged approach of setting expectations, conducting training and providing opportunities, gives female employees responsibilities based on their individual career vision, provides year-round OJT, implements job rotation and selection-based training programs such as an area course career plan training program that transcends division as part of a larger environment that allows women to take on challenges according to their intentions and abilities.
+As for the development of female employees, Tokio Marine & Nichido, with its fundamental three-pronged approach of setting expectations, conducting training and providing opportunities, assigns female employees responsibilities based on their individual career visions, provides year-round OJT, implements job rotation between departments and offers selection-based training programs such as an area course career plan training program, thereby creating an environment that allows women to take on challenges according to their willingness and abilities.